 What is the Coronavirus?

 In case you have been living with your family in the middle of the woods with no television or cell phone, here is a quick definition of the coronavirus.
-According to the Center for disease (CDC), Coronavirus disease 2019 (COVID-19) is a respiratory illness that can spread from person to person.
+The Coronavirus disease 2019 (COVID-19) is a respiratory illness that can spread from person to person.
 This novel coronavirus was first discovered in Wuhan, China.

 People can spread the coronavirus through close contact (approximately 6 feet or less) with one another through respiratory droplets produced when an infected person coughs or sneezes.
 It also may be possible that a person can get the coronavirus by touching a surface or object that has the virus on it and then touching their mouth, nose, or possibly even their eyes.
 But this is not believed to be the main way the virus spreads, and there are no documented cases of anyone getting the virus this way.
 The coronavirus may remain alive for hours to days on a variety of surfaces.